HoreciaW/WebProjects/README.md

 # WebProjects
-These are my front end development based projects
+These are my Software, Mechanical based projects